E-Course First Steps

 Log Into MUOnLine

-- Go to the login page at: http://www.marshall.edu/muonline/ or to the sidebar on the left.
+- Go to the login page at: http://www.marshall.edu/muonline/ or to the sidebar on the right.

 - Enter your MU ID and PIN and click the login button.

-Your PIN (personal identification number) is a six (6) digit number that is assigned to you (originally set at date of birth in six-digit format MMDDYY).
+Your PIN (personal identification number) is a six (6) digit number that was assigned to you with your MUNet ID.
+It is the same information you would use to login to a campus computer.

 Log out of your E-course